jtwy23/driving_school/TESTING.md

 - After my Heroku build the site did not open.
 I fixed this problem by going to my settings.py file and change the templates setting.

+- During development I had forgotten to add the secret keys into the env.py file and commited the secret keys to github.
+I have left the keys unchnaged but will change in the future by renewing all published secret keys and adding the new keys to an env.py file and making sure it is in the .gitignore file as well so the keys will be kept safe.

+- A lot of the python code was not PEP8 compliant through choice as I believed the code was more readable when lines were not seperated.